 Comparison with DCE.
-If we reduce EDA to a purely performance enhancing mechanism, it resembles a class of techniques represented by decoupled access/execute architecture [6], Slip-stream [7], [20], dual-core execution (DCE) [9], Flea-flicker [21], Tandem [18], and Paceline [19].
+If we reduce EDA to a purely performance enhancing mechanism, it resembles a class of techniques represented by decoupled access/execute architecture [7], Slip-stream [8], [29], dual-core execution (DCE) [9], Fleaflicker [30], Tandem [27], and Paceline [28].
 Among these, we compare to DCE as architecturally, it is perhaps the most closely related design: both try to avoid long-latency cache miss-induced stalls to improve performance.

 Before discussing the statistics, we note that a key design difference stems from the different design goals and the resulting constraints.
-DCE (and to varying extents, Slip-stream, Fleaflicker, Tandem, and Paceline) focuses on peripherally augmenting an existing multi-core microarchitecture.
+DCE (and to varying extents, Slip-stream, Flea-flicker, Tandem, and Paceline) focuses on peripherally augmenting an existing multi-core microarchitecture.
 EDA emphasizes on changing conventional design practice and making microarchitecture more decoupled (to reduce implementation complexity and increase resilience to variation-related conservatism).
 We customize the leading core/thread specifically for lookahead.
 Our lookahead is not slowed down by unrelated normal computation, and the optimistic architectural design takes full advantage of correctness non-criticality.
 In contrast, the leading core/thread in these three different designs all execute almost the entire program and use a hardware that is designed with proper execution rather than lookahead in mind.
 Note that achieving clock speed improvement in the lead core as done in Tandem and Paceline is orthogonal to our design (which improves IPC) and can therefore be incorporated.

-In Figure 12, we show the speedups.
+In Figure 13, we show the speedups.
 We note that our reproduction of DCE based on the paper is only a best-effort approximation.
 Not all details can be obtained, such as the baseline's prefetcher design.
 We used our own instead.
-In order not to inflate the benefit of EDA, we chose the best configuration for a sophisticated stream prefetcher [22].
+In order not to inflate the benefit of EDA, we chose the best configuration for a sophisticated stream prefetcher [18].
 Without this prefetcher, the baseline performance will be lowered by an average of 9% and as much as 25%.
-Finally, as mentioned before, improving simulator fidelity allows sometimes dramatic performance differences (e.g., 3x in swim).
+Finally, as discussed earlier, fixing the modeling of prefetch instructions allows sometimes dramatic performance differences (e.g., 3x in swim).
 Without this change, our version of DCE obtains performance improvements that match [9] relatively well.
-For better direct comparison, we shift the basis of normalization in Figure 12 to the suboptimal baseline and show our default baseline as the "optimized" baseline.
+For better direct comparison, we shift the basis of normalization in Figure 13 to the suboptimal baseline and show our default baseline as the "optimized" baseline.
 Our lookahead-specific design understandably provides more performance boosting.